 [Click on image below to view full-size page]

 He is surely the greatest British slapstick star since Charlie Chaplin: the terracotta terror on whose tiny shoulders a global animation giant has been built.
 He may now be celebrating his 40th birthday, but I can’t spot a single wrinkle (just the odd fingerprint).

-In reality, Morph is a 5½oz (156g) lump of Plasticine, but for anyone who grew up in the Seventies, just the sound of his squeaky gibberish and the sight of his little feet of clay are enough to unleash a heady dose of nostalgia.
+In reality, Morph is a 5½oz (156g) lump of Plasticine, but for anyone who grew up (or raised a child) in the Seventies, just the sound of his squeaky gibberish and the sight of his little feet of clay are enough to unleash a heady dose of nostalgia.

-Morph first art’s pencil ke Hart. d by the a foil ist, of ing It was 1977 when leaped out of Tony Hart’s box on BBC One’s Take He was commissioned show’s producers as to the strait-laced artist, designed to generate mayhem on his desk.
-He knocks over pots ink and paint, wrecking Hart’s artwork, as he mutates from one form to another.
+It was 1977 when Morph first leapt out of Tony Hart’s pencil box on BBC1’s Take Hart.
+He was commissioned by the show’s producers as a foil to the avuncular and strait-laced artist, designed to generate mayhem on his desk.
+In his first appearance, he knocks over pots of ink and paint, wrecking Hart’s artwork, as he mutates from one form to another.

 Today, he is on his best behaviour, standing in between my water glass and tape recorder, waving as I interview his creators, Peter Lord and David Sproxton, the founders of multi-Oscar-winning Aardman Animations.
 A 12-year-old Sproxton was sitting in his class 51 years ago at Woking Grammar School for Boys, at the only desk with an empty chair, when Lord arrived six weeks into term.
 The stars aligned in more ways than one.
 Lord is left-handed and Sproxton right, so the two enjoyed optimal use of their desk space.
 More than that, they moulded a kinship that has seen them through half a century.